lubuntu-team/manual/source/2/2.4/2.4.2/Featherpad.rst

 To save a file with a different encoding use the :menuselection:`Options --> Encoding` submenu.
 To save with the current encoding :menuselection:`File --> Save with Encoding`.

 To make the text all lowercase first select it with the mouse press then :kbd:`Control + Shift +L` or :menuselection:`Edit --> To Lowercase`.
 To make the text all uppercase select it first then  press :kbd:`Control + Shift +U` or :menuselection:`Edit --> To Uppercase`.
+To alphabetize your lines first select it then :menuselection:`Edit --> Sort Lines`.
+To sort the opposite way first select the lines then :menuselection:`Edit --> Sort Lines Reversely`.

 To print a text :menuselection:`File --> Print` or press :kbd:`control + p`.